DevExpress/testcafe/docs/articles/documentation/templates/actions/selector-parameter.md

 the action is performed with an overlaying element.
 For information on why the target element can be overlaid, see the *stacking* description in the [z-index](https://developer.mozilla.org/en-US/docs/Web/CSS/z-index) topic.

-> An exception is the [Upload action](../../reference/test-api/testcontroller/upload.md).
-It does not require the target `input` to be visible.
+> [Upload action](../../reference/test-api/testcontroller/upload.md) is the only method that does not require the target `input` to be visible.
 > You can also perform the upload action when the `input` is overlaid.